Morningstar88/Salt-Water-Battery/README.md

 ## Voltaic Cells

+- Copper is an anode.
+An element that gains electrons are used as anode, and those lose electrons used as cathode
 - Some metals lose electrons more readily than other metals.
 - This can be exploited to produce a flow of electrons from one piece of metal to another.
 - Submerge two pieces of different metals in a conductive solution, such as a solution of metal salts.